Since this page was originally published we have now published a revised Never Events policy and framework and Never Events list.

-Our response to the 2016 Never Events policy and framework consultation
+Our response to the consultation

-In response to the consultation and the issues
+In response to the consultation and the issues highlighted, we decided to:

-for commissioners to impose contractual sanctions on trusts when they report a
+- remove the option for commissioners to impose sanctions on trusts when they report a Never Event

-- incorporate future versions of the Never Events Framework into the wider Serious Incident Framework or successor frameworks.
+- incorporate the Never Events framework into future versions of the wider Serious Incident Framework or successor frameworks.

-existence of an option for commissioners to impose contractual sanctions
+Removal of option to impose financial sanctions

 A combined Never Events and Serious Incident Framework with an agreed list of ‘preventable’ events will provide a simpler, more aligned and integrated framework, reducing complexity and the perception that organisations need in some way to treat Never Events differently from other kinds of Serious Incidents.
 A combined framework will support a more proportionate and effective approach to all Serious Incidents.

 The Secretary of State has also asked the Care Quality Commission to conduct a thematic review to get a better understanding of what can be done to prevent the occurrence of Never Events.
 The review will be carried out in collaboration with NHS Improvement.
-Further details to be announced in the near future.